AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

    <td> <p>This is a deprecated field.
 Any information that this field might display is related to a feature that Workfront has removed.
 This field cannot be updated. </p>
    <p>Although not recommended, you may update the information in this report using the API.</p>
    <p>See <i>Resource Pools</i> for updated fields. </p>
-   <p>The Legacy Resource Pool is a collection&nbsp;of job roles associated with a project or a user.
+   <p>The Legacy Resource Pool is a collection  of job roles associated with a project or a user.
 The functionality of the Legacy Resource Pools is displayed in the tools available in the Legacy Resource Planning tab of the People area.
 This is a deprecated field.</p>
     --> </td>
   </tr>
   <tr data-mc-conditions="">